scheidelg/deskbackup/library/README.txt

-This directory is to hold reference files for download, where we want the files to be available from within the main website instead of referencing an external source.
+The '/library' directory is to hold reference files for download, where we want the files to be available from within the main website instead of referencing an external source.